Vicki Lawrence

-The success of The Family skits eventually spun off into Lawrence landing her own television sitcom, Mama's Family, her character becoming the focal point and Mama's traits expanding and evolving dramatically.
+The success of "The Family" skits eventually spun off into Lawrence's own television sitcom, Mama's Family, her character becoming the focal point and Mama's traits expanding and evolving dramatically.
 Continuing Mama's evolution, Lawrence has hosted an untelevised stand-up comedy routine since 2001, "Vicki and Mama: A Two Woman Show."
 Moreover, Lawrence has made numerous post-Mama's Family guest TV show appearances in her famed Mama role.

-In 1973, Lawrence became a one-hit wonder songstress, landing on the U.S. chart with "The Night the Lights Went Out in Georgia".
+In 1973, Lawrence became a one-hit wonder singer in the USA only, landing on the U.S. chart with "The Night the Lights Went Out in Georgia".
 It reached number one on both the United States and Canada charts.
+"The Night the Lights Went Out In Georgia" peaked at no. 36 on the US country chart but in 1991 Reba McEntire covered the song for her album For My Broken Heart.
+McEntire released her cover as a single in 1992 and it peaked at no. 12 on the US country chart.
+In addition to "The Night the Lights Went Out in Georgia" In early 1974, she hit #1 in Australia with "He Did with Me", followed up by the #7, "Ships in the Night".
 She also released an album on Bell Records.
 Lawrence has multiple Emmy Award nominations, winning one in 1976.
 She is also a multiple Golden Globe nominee, all for The Carol Burnett Show.
-She also made several guest appearances in the Disney Channel sitcom Hannah Montana.
-Most recently, Lawrence starred in the Fox sitcom series The Cool Kids from 2018 to 2019.
+She also made several guest appearances in the Disney Channel sitcom Hannah Montana and starred in the Fox sitcom series The Cool Kids.